 The Bureau of Weights and Measures operates a Metrology Laboratory

 which certifies the accuracy of weights and measures standards of

 mass/weight, volume, length and time.
-These calibration services are accredited to ISO 17025 standards.
+These calibration services are accredited to ISO/IEC 17025 standards.
 The laboratory also conducts

 evaluations on new commercial weighing and measuring devices as